awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.md

 + For information about all Oracle wait events, see [ Descriptions of Wait Events](https://docs.oracle.com/database/121/REFRN/GUID-2FDDFAA4-24D0-4B80-A157-A907AF5C68E2.htm#REFRN-GUID-2FDDFAA4-24D0-4B80-A157-A907AF5C68E2) in the Oracle documentation\.

 **Note**
 For Oracle, background processes sometimes do work without an associated SQL statement\.
-In these cases, Performance Insights reports the type of background process \(for example, LGWR, ARC0, PMON, and so on\) concatenated with a colon and the wait class associated with that background process\.
+In these cases, Performance Insights reports the type of background process concatenated with a colon and the wait class associated with that background process\.
+Types of background process include LGWR, ARC0, PMON, and so on\.
 For example, when the archiver is performing I/O, the Performance Insights report for it is similar to `ARC1:System I/O`\.
-Occasionally, the background process type is missing as well, and Performance Insights only reports the wait class, for example `:System I/O`\.
+Occasionally, the background process type is also missing, and Performance Insights only reports the wait class, for example `:System I/O`\.

 Session information is collected, aggregated, and displayed in the dashboard as the **Average Active Sessions** chart\.
 The **Average Active Sessions** chart displays the **Max CPU** value as a line, so you can see if active sessions are exceeding it or not\.
 The **Max CPU** value is determined by the number of **vCPU** \(virtual CPU\) cores for your DB instance\.

-If you find that the load in the **Average Active Sessions** chart is often above the **Max CPU** line and the primary wait state is CPU, the system CPU is overloaded\.
+If the load in the **Average Active Sessions** chart is often above the **Max CPU** line and the primary wait state is CPU, the system CPU is overloaded\.
 In these cases, you might want to throttle connections to the instance, tune any SQL queries with a high CPU load, or consider a larger instance class\.
-High and consistent instances of any wait state indicate that there might be bottlenecks or resource contention issues that you should resolve, even if the load doesn't cross the **Max CPU** line\.
+High and consistent instances of any wait state indicate that there might be bottlenecks or resource contention issues to resolve, even if the load doesn't cross the **Max CPU** line\.

 You can find an overview of Performance Insights in the following video\.